Interview Preparation For Success

 - Conclusions: The interviewer will want to know when you’re ‘wrapping up’ your response, so consider a conclusion like: ‘My background and experiences are similar to this role and I’m interested to learn more about it to see how I can perform well if I’m successful in being made an offer.’

-Developing your interview answer structure should be a key component of your interview preparation.
+Developing your interview answer structure is nothing short of crucial during your interview preparation.
 Each answer you give should have a structure – similar to this:

 1. Introduction: Start with an introduction to set up your answer.